Ziggy (elephant): Later years

 The next few years were generally quiet for Ziggy.
-In March 1975, however, Ziggy fell into the 8 ft moat around his enclosure while trying to poke a zookeeper with his trunk.
+In March 1975, he fell into the 8 ft moat around his enclosure while trying to poke a zookeeper with his trunk.
 The elephant survived the fall, but broke a tusk and scraped his head.
 Workers poured 84,000 pounds (42 tons) of gravel into the moat to give Ziggy a ramp to climb.
 The elephant would not move for 31 hours, but when a zookeeper (Leroy Woodruff) opened a nearby door to a female elephant's enclosure, Ziggy decided to pull himself out.
 Once free, however, he ignored the female elephant and simply went toward his food.

 A few months later, Ziggy laid down to rest in his indoor stall, rolled onto his side, and died while being bathed by Lewis.
 Zoo spokespeople said Ziggy had mainly died of old age, explaining that the animal's health had been declining long before he fell into the moat.

 Legacy

 Ziggy's remains were given to the Field Museum of Natural History in Chicago, where his bones remain in storage.
-Until his skeleton was displayed for the “Specimens” exhibit in early 2017.
+His skeleton was displayed for the “Specimens” exhibit in early 2017.

 A children's book about Ziggy's life, Ziggy: The World's Greatest Elephant, was released in 1995.
 It was written by Tom Hollatz and illustrated by Ray Shlemon.

 A Ziggy memorial made from obsidian with ivory made from Ziggy's tusks can be found at the Lizzadro Museum of Lapidary Art in Oak Brook, Illinois, in a diorama in their permanent collection.